 The goals of the new standard according to FASB are to:

 The new lease accounting standard was issued in 2016 and was to be effective for private companies in 2020 but was already delayed once in October of 2019.
 It seeks to simplify and provide a more consistent reflection of lease commitments onbalance sheets, versus the previous standard which kept operating leases off balance sheets and was not a true reflection of obligations.

-For questions and assistance with understanding your obligations related to the revenue recognition and lease accounting standards, please contact John Comunale, chair of CBM’s dealership practice via our online contact form.
+For questions and assistance with understanding your obligations related to the revenue recognition and lease accounting standards, please contact John Comunale, CPA via our online contact form.